 A residential proxy is an IP address provided by an ISP (Internet Service Provider) to a homeowner.
 It is a real IP address attached to a physical location.
 So basically, whenever you move to a new location and set up your internet, your ISP will provide you with an IP address.
 If curious, you can check what is your IP address by simply googling it.

-Just like with data center proxies, we have a full article about residential proxies, so if you wish to learn more about them, click here.
+Just like with data center proxies, we have a full article about what residential proxies are, so if you wish to learn more about them, have a read.

 Residential vs. data center proxies